epics-modules/lua/documentation/adding_libraries.md

     registrar(fooRegister)

-Then when you load the dbd file into your IOC, the library gets automatically registered and then opened when you start an instance of the lua shell.
+Then when you load the dbd file into your IOC, lua is given the link between "foo" and the luaopen_foo function, so when you use require to try to load the "foo" library, it will call the open function registered to that name.

+Lua will use the built-in means of searching for libraries first, before looking through the libraries registered with *luaRegisterLibrary* so if you have a lua file or shared library in your path or cpath, it will load that rather than the static library.

 # Adding Individual Functions